Skip to main content

 Osetra black caviar served with pasta, photo by Gourmet Food Store

-This is a rich, calorie-dense food that’s a good source of protein, Vitamins A, B12, B6, C and D. It’s also rich in Magnesium and Iron, Selenium and Calcium, with a good amount of amino acids like lysine, plus loads of anti-inflammatory Omega-3 thrown in for good measure, which makes the health benefits of eating caviar many and wide.
+Caviar is a rich, calorie-dense food that’s a good source of protein, vitamins A, B12, B6, C, and D. It’s also rich in magnesium, iron, selenium, and calcium, with a good amount of amino acids like lysine, plus loads of anti-inflammatory Omega-3s, which makes the health benefits of eating it numerous.
+However, it’s also very high in cholesterol and sodium, so you should limit portions.

 Caviar and Pregnancy